dreamonkey/vue-auth0/README.md

 # vue-auth0

-This is a wrapper around `@auth0/auth0-spa-js` meant to ease its usage into Vue projects.
+This is a wrapper around `@auth0/auth0-spa-js` meant to ease its usage into Vue3 projects.
-This is heavily inspired by the [snippet](https://auth0.com/docs/quickstart/spa/vuejs#create-an-authentication-wrapper) into Auth0 official documentation, but with a couple more helpers and TS support.
+This is heavily inspired by the [snippet](https://auth0.com/docs/quickstart/spa/vuejs#create-an-authentication-wrapper) into Auth0 official documentation, but with a couple more helpers.

-I would place a disclaimer here that informs the user without having to go and look at the package.json that this wrapper only supports Vue3.

-Similarly (tell me if I'm wrong) this only supports Composition API?
+This wrapper supports both JS and TS codebases.

 ## Install